emmercm/www/src/blog/_bash-euxo.md

 set -e

 # The subshell will return with an exit code, as expected
-(cat nonexistent_file; echo "this will NOT print")
+(cat nonexistent_file; echo "this will NOT print")VAR

-# 'set -e' is disabled
+# However, 'set -e' gets disabled in the subshell in these "checked" contexts:
-if (cat nonexistent_file; echo "this will print"); then
-	echo "the subshell had 'set -e' disabled" fi

-(cat nonexistent_file; echo "this will print") || true

-(cat nonexistent_file; echo "this will print") || true
+if (cat nonexistent_file; echo "this will print"); then true; fi (cat nonexistent_file; echo "this will print") || true (cat nonexistent_file; echo "this will print") && true
 ```
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMjc5NjA3NDEsLTE4MjY5NjE4ODAsOD
+eyJoaXN0b3J5IjpbLTE0ODY0MTA4MDQsLTE4MjY5NjE4ODAsOD
 QwMTQ1MDA4LC04ODgzMTQ5MzIsLTgxMDQ2ODMzMSwxODUwNjUx
 NjU4LC0xODcyOTcyODk2LDE2MTExMTc2MzcsLTQ0MDEzMDQ4OS
 wtMTY1MDczNjUwMyw2NTkzOTk1LC0xODk2NzU0ODk1LC05MTI2